NCAR/i-wrf/docs/Users_Guide/use-cases/matthew-jetstream.rst

     If you are not familiar with "SSH key pairs", you should `read about them <https://cvw.cac.cornell.edu/jetstream/keys/about-keys>`__ before continuing.

-    * First, `create an SSH Key on your computer <https://cvw.cac.cornell.edu/jetstream/keys/ssh-create>`_ using the "ssh-keygen" command.
+    * First, `create a Jetstream2 SSH Key on your computer <https://cvw.cac.cornell.edu/jetstream/keys/ssh-create>`_ using the "ssh-keygen" command.
 That command allows you to specify the name and location of the private key file it creates, with the default being "id_rsa".
 The matching public key file is saved to the same location and name with ".pub" appended to the filename.
 Later instructions will assume that your private key file is named "id_rsa", but you may choose a different name now and use that name in those later instructions.
     * Then, `upload the public key to Jetstream2 <https://cvw.cac.cornell.edu/jetstream/keys/ssh-upload>`_ through the Exosphere web interface.

 The Cornell Virtual Workshop topic `Creating an Instance <https://cvw.cac.cornell.edu/jetstream/create-instance>`_